deeplearning-wisc/SNN/readme.md

 ## References
-The codebase are adapted from [knn-ood](https://github.com/deeplearning-wisc/knn-ood)
+The codebase is adapted from [knn-ood](https://github.com/deeplearning-wisc/knn-ood).